Ionolyce

 Ionolyce is a small genus of butterflies in the family Lycaenidae.
 I. helicon is widespread in the Indoaustralasian region (India to the Malay Archipelago.
-I selkonand I.brunnescens are both endemic to the Solomon Islands.
+I selkon and I.brunnescens are both endemic to the Solomon Islands.

+Description

+Medium-sized blues, the hindwing with a thin, white-tipped tail.
+The male's upper side is blue violet, the female is brown with scattered blue scales.
+The underside is brown with fine, white transverse stripes and an orange spot at the rear corner of the hind wing.